Constitution and Bylaws of the Building Officials Association of Texas

 ARTICLE VII – BOARD OF DIRECTORS

 SECTION 1.
-There shall be a Board of Directors consisting of the President, who shall be Chairman; Vice President, who shall be Vice Chairman; Secretary; four (4) governmental entity member Directors-at-Large, one (1) professional member Director-at-Large the Representative to the Texas Municipal League, the Immediate Past President, and the Second Past President.
+There shall be a Board of Directors consisting of the President, who shall be Chairman; Vice President, who shall be Vice Chairman; Secretary; four (4) governmental entity member Directors-at-Large, one (1) professional member Director-at-Large, the Representative to the Texas Municipal League, the Immediate Past President, and the Second Past President.
 At no time shall there be more than one representative from any governmental entity on the Board of Directors.
+A General Member who is duly elected to the Board of Directors shall have all of the privileges of a Voting Member.

 SECTION 2.
 A meeting of the Board of Directors may be called by the President or any three (3) members of the Board.
 A quorum of five (5) Board members must be present at any Board of Directors meeting for official action to be taken.